hyunwhanjoe/mlXGPR/README.md

 -After naming the PGDB, choose the Organism taxonomic class.
 For example the class for AraCyc is Arabidopsis thaliana.
 -Create the PGDB afterwards by pressing ok.
 -Press No to skip the replicon editor.
--Put the relevant 0.pf and genetic-elements.dat files (located in the pathologic directory in evaluation.zip) in the input directory where your PGDB is stored.
+-Put the relevant .pf and genetic-elements.dat files (located in the pathologic directory in evaluation.zip) in the input directory where your PGDB is stored.
 For example on Windows the input directory path is Documents\Pathway Tools\ptools-local\pgdbs\User_name\PGDB_Name\1.0\input .
 The 2 input files in the pruned and unpruned directories are the same.
+In the genetic-elements.dat file make sure that the ANNOT-FILE name matches the relevant annotated genome.
 -Go to the Build tabs on the PathoLogic window and select Trial Parse to see if there is any issues.
 If there aren't, select Automated Build.
 -For the Pathway Scoring Parameters, we selected No for Generate Cellular Overview and Prepare Blast databases.
 If you get a warning that blastp.exe wasn't found you can dismiss it.
 Press okay to create your PGDB and close the PathoLogic window after it is created.
 -Select the PGDB that you created and afterwards on the File tab, Export, Entire DB to attribute value and BioPAX files.